DIY Table Numbers and Seating Chart Printables

 Hello!
 Anna here from Download & Print and it’s that time of the month where I get to share a special little something that I’ve put together just for Budget Savvy Brides.
 Jessica sent me a note a few weeks ago telling me she gets a ton of email about the elegant place cards that I shared back in June last year.
 You guys just swoon over these!
 So I wanted to put together a couple more pieces that you can add to this set.
 Today I’m sharing elegant DIY table numbers + seating chart templates.
 Add in the menu from June this year and you’ve got a complete tabletop set.

 There’s nothing tricky about DIYing these pieces.
 A little bit of trimming is needed on the table numbers.
-The seating chart can handle up to 12 tables with 10 guests per table and prints on 11 x 17” paper.
+The seating chart can handle up to 12 tables with 10 guests per table and fits best on 11 x 17” paper.
 You’ll probably need to track down a large format printer for paper of this size, so just send or take the file to your local copy shop and have them make the prints.

 - Printable templates <— download.